Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces: Moduli spaces of framed and -Spin surfaces

 \end{lem} \begin{proof} This is immediate from the formula for $A$, by considering the new genus that may be formed in such a gluing.
 There are two important points: \begin{enumerate}[(i)] \item When gluing two arcs together at a single end, the total monodromy along them adds, and so the value of the invariant adds, \emph{but then one is added}. \item When two arcs are joined to create a new simple closed curve, the value of the invariant along it is the sum of the values along the two curves.
-In light of the previous point this is counterintuitive, but has to do with the canonical ``straightening" done to arcs ending at the outgoing boundary or starting at the incoming boundary: the two half turns do not cancel, they \emph{add}. \end{enumerate} \end{proof}
+In light of the previous point this is counterintuitive, but has to do with the canonical ``straightening'' done to arcs ending at the outgoing boundary or starting at the incoming boundary: the two half turns do not cancel, they \emph{add}.\qedhere \end{enumerate} \end{proof}

 In trying to understand this lemma, we remark that the reader should be aware that it is \emph{only stated for connected surfaces}.
-We will discuss the failure of $A$ to be either defined or to enjoy any good properties on non-connected surfaces elsewhere.
-The final tool we shall need is
+In fact one may prove that there is no function from Spin surfaces with boundary to $\bZ/2$ which is additive for gluing and disjoint union, and agrees with the Arf invariant on closed surfaces.